 This process is usually referred to as a Call for Sites.
 The change in name reflects that as well as land for housing and jobs, there is also an opportunity to submit sites for community and environmental uses, such as public open spaces or renewable energy, through this process.
 We are particularly keen to hear about previously developed land (also known as brownfield sites) that is available, or existing larger buildings that could be converted for new uses, to help reduce the scale of greenfield development.

-The Call for Sites does not grant planning permission to any sites submitted or confirm that the sites are suitable for development.
+The Call for Land and Buildings Available for Change does not grant planning permission to any site submitted or confirm that the site is suitable for development.

-The 2020 Call for Sites ran for eight weeks, from 3 April 2020 to 29 May 2020.
-We produced a Frequently Asked Questions (FAQ) factsheet to help answer any questions regarding this:
+The Call for Land and Buildings Available for Change ran for six weeks running from Thursday 19 August 2021 to midnight on Thursday 30 September 2021.
+We have produced a Frequently Asked Questions (FAQ) factsheet and a Guidance note to help answer any questions you may have:

-If you have any questions on our Call for Sites, please contact the Planning Policy team via firstname.lastname@example.org or call 01235 422600.
+If you have any questions on our Call for Land and Buildings Available for Change, please contact the Planning Policy team via firstname.lastname@example.org or call 01235 422600.

-If you have any questions on the survey or require it in an alternative format (for example – large print, Braille, audio, email, Easy Read and alternative languages) please email email@example.com or call 01235 422425.
+If you have any questions on the online response form or require it in an alternative format (for example – large print, Braille, audio, email, Easy Read and alternative languages) please email email@example.com or call 01235 422425.